nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 ## Design & implementation
 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+### Add Medication Command
+The add medication command extends from the Command parent class and implements the following operations:
+- execute(MedicationManager, DailyMedicationManager, Ui) - Adds the medication object into the respective medication managers.
+- setMedicineAttributes() - Sets the medicine object's attributes to be added to the medicine managers.
+- assertionTest(MedicationManager, DailyMedicationManager) - Asserts that medicine has been added to both medication managers.
+- parseStringToValues(Arguments) - Parses string input for medicine quantity and dosage into double type.

+Given below is an example usage scenario and how the add command behaves at each step.
+- Step 1.
+To be added.
+- Step 2.
+To be added.

 - TODO: Design and Implementation of the Logging Functionaity (SX) (Issue #41)
 - TODO: Design and Implementing of the Load and Save functionality (SX) (Issue #25)
 - TODO: Design and Implementing of the Reading and Writing of JSON file (SX) (Issue #27)